Employer of Record

 Sickness

 Under Bahrain law, sickness absence entitlement is 55 calendar days: full pay for the initial 15 days, half pay for the next 20 days, and no pay for the remaining 20 days.
-Probationary employees are not entitled to sick leave.
+Probationary employees are generally not entitled to sick leave.

 Overtime